 Joy of Music was founded in 1986 by its current director as a program of music & movement classes for preschoolers.
 In 1989, JOMP was incorporated as a nonprofit community music school to meet the growing demand and raise funds for financial aid.
-The school has grown from its initial enrollment of 12 to over 500 students from infants to seniors with an outstanding faculty of 40 musicians, all dedicated to the art of teaching.
+The school has grown from its initial enrollment of 12 to over 500 students from infants to seniors with an outstanding faculty of over 40 musicians, all dedicated to the art of teaching.

 Our mission is “to enrich lives and foster community through accessible music education and performance.”
 Financial aid is key to this mission.
 Generous annual donations to our Financial Aid Program from individuals, foundations and corporations, as well as students who gather sponsors to raise funds for JOMPATHON, make it possible for us to devote 17% of our budget to financial aid.
 Last year we raised and awarded $143,133 in need-based scholarships to 133 students.
 This year’s fundraising goal for financial aid is $150,000.

 * YWCA of Central Massachusetts ~ “ . . . a cultural treasure in the community.”

 Director Wendy Ardizzone received the 2002 Katharine F. Erskine Award in Arts & Humanities.